 When you become a homeowner, you will have the opportunity to fill your house with items that represent your personality.
 Take cues from your favorite colors, patterns, and textures, and don't be hesitant to mix product types such as contemporary glam, modern farmhouse, or classic boho to create your unique mixture.

 If you're not sure where to begin, think about the rooms where you spend the most time.
 Begin with the living room, kitchen, or bedroom; worry about the additional rooms later.
 Take the same idea and apply it to finding the most significant element in each area first.
 These are the basis of your room, and you'll base your home's style on them.
-Begin by selecting the living room couch, bedroom furniture, or dining table, and then work on finer elements like as wall art or throw blankets afterward.
+Begin by selecting the living room couch, bedroom furniture, or dining table, and then work on finer elements like wall art or throw blankets afterward.

 You want to make sure your furniture not only reflects your taste, but also complements your lifestyle in the spaces you use the most.
 If you apply your makeup in the bathroom, you should have a specific area on the counter for your supplies.
 Find a method to display your toiletries on a trendy ladder shelf.
 Store toiletries in elegant containers and jars for easy access without losing style.

 Decorating a new home does not necessitate the purchase of all new items.
 Rather than buying new furniture or décor, consider upgrading what you currently have with new hardware or paint.
 Small changes like adding beautiful knobs to dull kitchen cabinets or using wallpaper to create a dramatic accent wall will make a big impact.
-Even basic items like outlet and light switch covers may make your new house seem cleaner and more like your own without breaking the bank.
+Even basic items like outlets and light switch covers may make your new house seem cleaner and more like your own without breaking the bank.

-- Determine the Room's Focal Points
+Determine The Room's Focal Points

 Consider what draws your attention when you first enter a room.
 Large focal elements, such as windows, fireplaces, or arches, should be highlighted.
 Use these pieces as a preview to the remainder of your home's design because you're naturally drawn to them.
 Consider how window coverings or paintings above the mantle might serve as a focal point for your design strategy in areas with a clean slate.